QuestNetwork/quest-os-js/README.md

 - Faux requests.
 Send request in channel, wait for response, deliver response as if it was an http request.

 ## Support Us
-This project is a lot of work, help us to build a non-profit for it (ツ)
+Please consider supporting us, so that we can build a non-profit for this project (ツ)

 | Ethereum| Bitcoin |
 |---|---|